andrespulido8/sonar_sparse_point_cloud/README.md

-## Code for the paper: The Bathy-Drone: An autonomous uncrewed drone-tethered sonar system
+## Code for the paper: Time and Cost-Efficient Bathymetric Mapping System using Sparse Point Cloud Generation and Automatic Object Detection

 Here we generate a sparse point cloud using a downscan and the first return of the side-scan image.
 Additionally, we generate the images for an object detection algorithm like YOLO.